peterambroseb/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

-## Experiment No: 1d – Conditional Statements- Checking Vowel or not
+## Experiment No: 1d – Conditional Statements- Divisible by 9

 ## AIM
 To write a Python program to read a number and check whether the number is divisible by 9 or not using  if else.